Zoe Salmon

-Zoe Salmon is a Northern Irish television presenter who hosted the children's television programme Blue Peter from 23 December 2004 to 25 June 2008.
+Zoe Salmon (born 7 January 1980) is a Northern Irish television presenter.
+She hosted the children's television programme Blue Peter from 23 December 2004 to 25 June 2008.
 She also appeared on Dancing on Ice in early 2009.
 She was the 1999 Miss Northern Ireland.

 Life and career

 Salmon was born in Bangor, County Down, Northern Ireland.
 She attended Kilmaine Primary School and Glenlola Collegiate School while growing up in Bangor, a town on the east coast of Northern Ireland which she says is her "favourite place....
 It's a really pretty seaside town with a marina which is lovely in the summer".
 She then attended Queen's University, Belfast, where she gained a 2:1 degree in law, before qualifying as a solicitor.
 She was crowned Miss Northern Ireland in 1999 (beating future Big Brother contestant Orlaith McAllister).
 In 2009 she was placed at number 20 on FHM's 100 sexiest women.

 In 2016, Salmon married William Corrie, in Barbados.
 On 1 April 2022, Salmon gave birth to their first child, a boy named Fitz (Fitzwilliam) Salmon-Corrie.